Clubs and Activities

 Interact

-Interact is a Rotary-sponsored club that helps students get more involved with the community.
+Interact is a Rotary sponsored club that helps students get more involved with the community.
 It allows students to get community service hours by participating in events sponsored by Interact within the community.
+Club meets monthly and interested members can reach out to the club sponsor Mr. Davis with questions

 Sponsor: Jeff Davis Jeffery.Davis@d300.org